 The 2013 President of the Nevada Judges of Limited Jurisdiction, he is highly committed to serving the citizens of Incline Village-Crystal Bay, Washoe County and the State of Nevada.
 Judge Tiras was honored to be named "Judge of the Year" for 2013 by the Nevada Judges of Limited Jurisdiction.

 Judge Tiras serves on the State Bar of Nevada's Access to Justice Commission and the Judicial Council of the State of Nevada Technology Committee.

-A frequent speaker at law and judicial conferences, Judge Tiras has presented on such diverse topics as Victim Impact Panels, Probable Cause Determinations for Marijuana DUI Arrests, Legislative Impacts on the Courts, Artificial Intelligence in the Law, the Projected Impact of Autonomous Vehicles on the Courts and Government, Implementing Virtual Courts and the Future of Courts Post-Pandemic.
+A frequent speaker at law and judicial conferences, Judge Tiras has presented on such diverse topics as Victim Impact Panels, Probable Cause Determinations for Marijuana DUI Arrests, Legislative Impacts on the Courts, Artificial Intelligence in the Law, the Projected Impact of Autonomous Vehicles on the Courts and Government, Implementing Virtual Courts, the Future of Courts Post-Pandemic and Judicial Wellness.

-Judge Tiras was re-elected in 2012 and 2018, both times running unopposed.
+Judge Tiras was highly rated by the Washoe County Bar Association and had a 100% retention rate in the most recent Judicial survey.
+He was re-elected in 2012 and 2018, both times running unopposed.